Cash-strapped Stability AI raises $80 mln with new CEO and board

 Mostaque stepped down as the CEO of Stability AI and from its board in March to pursue decentralized AI.
 A month later, the company, which had nearly 200 employees, said it laid off some staff as part of a restructuring process.

-(Reporting by Akash Sriram in Bengaluru and Krystal Hu in New York, additional reporting by Harshita Meenaktshi; Editing by Shinjini Ganguli)
+(Reporting by Akash Sriram in Bengaluru and Krystal Hu in New York; Editing by Shinjini Ganguli)